Thinking about studying with us?

 At the same time as studying for your degree, you can enjoy the boundless opportunities to participate in a diverse, challenging and wonderful campus life.
 Studying Electrical & Information Engineering at the University of Sydney opens doors to great jobs and great experiences!

-Advanced Engineering & IT Program
+Advanced Engineering & Talented IT Student Program

 The core skills develop the themes of electrical circuits, electronics and computer systems, signals and communications, power systems, control, energy systems and management.